nih-fmrif/ml/README.md

 # HIRING: machine learning research scientist

-## about the NIMH machine learning team
+## About the NIMH machine learning team

 The Machine Learning Team at the National Institute of Mental Health (NIMH) in Bethesda, MD, has an open position for a machine learning research scientist.
 The NIMH is the lead federal agency for research on mental disorders, and part of the the National Institutes of Health (NIH).